-- legal name, any former names (such as maiden name) and any other names used;

-- current permanent address; and

-- date, place of birth and nationality.
+- 173. Where establishing a face-to-face business relationship with an individual customer and the requirements for the application of simplified or reduced CDD measures, as set out above are met, a financial services business must obtain at a minimum the following information in relation to an individual customer: - legal name, any former names (such as maiden name) and any other names used; - principal residential address; and - date, place of birth and nationality.